 Category Archives: Fellowships

-The Center on Philanthropy and Civil Society at the CUNY Graduate Center is offering up to eight $1,250 fellowships for participants in a spring 2023 history course developed in collaboration with the GC doctoral program in history and the Rockefeller Archive Center on “Twentieth-Century American Foundations.”
+The Center on Philanthropy and Civil Society at the CUNY Graduate Center is offering up to eight $1,250 fellowships for participants in a spring 2024 course on twentieth-century American foundations developed in collaboration with the GC doctoral program in history and the Rockefeller Archive Center.

-The course requirement is a 10-15 page paper based on original research in RAC’s collections, plus weekly reading assignments keyed to the students’ topics, and discussions about their research.
+The Course The course requirement is a 10-15 page paper based on original research in RAC’s collections, plus weekly reading assignments keyed to the students’ topics and discussions about their research.
 The course will also feature presentations by the Archive Center’s staff and public historians about public history careers.
 Applications

-Applicants should also include a cover sheet with their name, discipline, whether they are in a doctoral or master’s program, their level within these programs, any relevant nonprofit, foundation or public history experience they may have, and a brief description of why they are interested in the fellowship in terms of their own career goals.
+- Cover sheet, including your name, discipline, whether you are in a doctoral or master’s program, your level within these programs and any relevant nonprofit, foundation or public history experience you may have

-Proposals and questions about the fellowships should be sent via email to the Associate Director of the Center on Philanthropy and Civil Society, Barbara Leopold, at email@example.com.
+Please arrange your documents in the order above in a single .PDF file and forward via email to Associate Director of the Center on Philanthropy and Civil Society, Barbara Leopold, at email@example.com.
 Questions about the fellowships may be addressed to Barbara Leopold.

-Applications are due by November 14, 2022.
-The awards will be announced on or before December 2, 2022.
+Awards will be announced on or before December 4, 2023.